 Director and Deputy Chair

-Rick has over 18 years’ experience in the Australian energy and energy infrastructure industries.
-He has been the Managing Director and Chief Executive Officer of Spark Infrastructure since May 2012.
-Prior to joining Spark Infrastructure he was employed by the ASX listed gas transmission and energy infrastructure business APA Group, where he was Chief Financial Officer for four years and by Origin Energy Limited for over eight years in a number of senior management roles including those of Group Financial Controller and Operations Manager, Energy Trading.
+Rick was appointed a Director of TransGrid on 16 December 2015.
+He has more than 18 years experience in the Australian energy and infrastructure industries, and has been the Managing Director and Chief Executive Officer of Spark Infrastructure since May 2012.
+Prior to that, he was Chief Financial Officer at the ASX listed gas transmission and energy infrastructure business APA Group for four years.
+He also spent more than eight years at Origin Energy Limited in a number of senior management roles including Group Financial Controller and Operations Manager, Energy Trading.

 Dr Warren Mundy